portela824/portela824/README.md

 <br><br>🔬 <strong>Research Projects</strong><br><br>

 - **Capstone Project – Gender Violence & Health Services** (Jun–Jul 2024)
-  Along with other biostatistics and epidemiology graduate students, designed and conducted statistical analysis for a study titled: "Prevalence, knowledge, and attitudes of gender-based violence in women receiving services in primary care health centers in Puerto Rico".
-Contributed to survey design, data entry, Stata scripting, and reporting under Drs.
+  Collaborating with fellow graduate students in biostatistics and epidemiology, I designed and conducted statistical analyses for a study titled "Prevalence, Knowledge, and Attitudes of Gender-Based Violence among Women Receiving Services in Primary Care Health Centers in Puerto Rico."
+I contributed to survey design, data entry, Stata programming, and reporting under the guidance of Drs.
 Cynthia Pérez and Gilberto Ramos.

 - **PhD Dissertation Support – Urban Wetlands & Bayesian Modeling** (Jun–Jul 2023)
   Guided a PhD student (at the time) in Bayesian analysis (MixSIAR in R) for research on plant-water interactions in tropical wetlands.
 Collaborated with Solimar Pinto Pacheco, PhD, and Dr. Elvira Cuevas.